pouria-faraji/crypto-alert-service/README.md

 # Automated Crypto Data Fetching and Alert System via Telegram
-This is a service which fetches data of some cryptocurrencies every 2 hours, and send Telegram alert messages automatically based on specific conditions.

-The application is developed in Python and APIs are implemented using [FastAPI](https://fastapi.tiangolo.com/).
+This project is an automated service that fetches cryptocurrency data every 2 hours and sends alert messages via Telegram based on specific conditions.
+It uses APIs to gather data and integrates with Telegram's Bot API for messaging.
+The code is written in a Python script that can be easily deployed and configured for personal use.
+APIs are implemented using [FastAPI](https://fastapi.tiangolo.com/).

 ## Cryptocurrencies
 The list of tokens are as follows.
 This list can be modified in the `crypto.py` file.